Domestic Demand in USA

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Institute for Supply Management (ISM) manufacturing index fell slightly more than markets had expected, easing from a 13-year high of 60.8 in September to 58.7 in October.
+The Institute for Supply Management (ISM) manufacturing index increased to 59.7 in December, reversing two months of moderation following a 13-year high of 60.8 in September.